 The State of Vermont has incentives of up to $400 towards the purchase of an e-bike.
-Details here: State of Vermont E-Bike Incentives and One Page VT eBike Incentive Program Terms and Conditions.
-In addition, [some] Vermont utility companies are offering [up to] $200 towards the purchase of an e-bike.
+Details here: One Page VT eBike Incentive Program Terms and Conditions.
+In addition, some Vermont utility companies are offering up to $200 towards the purchase of an e-bike.
 These don’t include people who are not customers of those utilities, either because they rent and their names are not on the electric bill for their residence or because they live “off the grid.”
 Learn more about utility incentives here.

 The State of Vermont program has features that make it better than many rebate programs.
 These include:

 - No tax documentation is required up front!
 Fill out this Vermont Purchase attestation form.
 Applicants simply report their income levels.
 VTrans will audit a subset of randomly chosen applications; if your application is audited, you can provide tax info OR authorize the State of VT Tax Dept. to release state tax info to VTrans.